vidarn/mgrl/README.md

 MGRL is a roguelike game written for the 7day Roguelike Challenge 2013.
 The objective of the game is to get to dungeon level 15 and obtaining the Orb of Knowledge.

+There is a [wonderful review](http://www.youtube.com/watch?v=htkWaTT9Gq4) of the game on youtube.

 *The most up-to-date versions of the game and this document can be found at https://github.com/vidarn/mgrl*

 ##Downloads